 Lowa Renegade GTX Mid - Women's Review

-Compare prices at 3 resellers Pros: Color options, PU monowrap frame construction, narrow and wide fit options, seamless Gore-Tex lining
+Compare prices at 3 resellers Pros: Frame construction is impressive, narrow and wide fit options, seamless Gore-Tex lining, good longevity

 Cons: No arch support, expensive, bulky, heavy